 Line 6 M13 Review

-- Pros: 109 effects (with up to four on simultaneously), 15 footswitches for hands-free operation and 48 memory slots (each holding 12 stored effects), as well as a great onboard looper.
+- Pros: 109 effects (up to 4 on simultaneously), 15 footswitches for hands-free operation, 48 memory slots (each stores 12 effects), and an onboard looper.

-- Overall: The perfect M-series pedal for gigging musicians: versatile, capable, feature-laden and durable.
+- Overall: The perfect M-series pedal for gigging: versatile, capable, feature-laden and durable.